-Switching this one out will make a huge difference in your health.
-Simply choose a raw coconut oil- this means it hardens at room temperature, or a cold pressed olive oil.
+Switching vegetable and canola oil out of your diet will make a huge difference in your health.
+Simply choose a raw coconut oil—meaning it hardens at room temperature—or a cold-pressed olive oil.
 There are a couple of things you need to know about each one so that you do not waste your money.

 Coconut Oil

-With coconut oil there is a difference in how it is processed to leave the most nutrients in tact as possible.
-If you see any “yellowing” at the bottom, this is not the process you want.
+Coconut oil can be processed differently, and you want the process that keeps the most nutrients intact as possible.
+If you see any yellowing at the bottom of a jar of coconut oil, this shows it is not the process you want.
 So choose a good one!
-The Coconut Treat (yes it’s a treat) brand is the one I have researched and love because it smells and tastes SO much better than any I have tried (and I have tried a lot).
-It is SO good.
-The owner knows what he is doing and done his research to provide only the best.
-This oil is processed in such a way that all the nutrients are lift intact.
+One brand I recommend is the Coconut Treat brand (yes, it’s a treat!).
+I’ve researched it and love it because it smells and tastes so much better than any I have tried (and I have tried a lot).
+It is so good.
+The owner knows what he is doing and has done his research to provide only the best.

 Here are some coconut oil treat recipes!

-For more recipes to make with coconut and olive oil check out the Food Recipes Page.
+For more recipes to make with coconut and olive oil check out my Food Recipes Page.

 Olive Oil

-Just start cooking and using these in place any recipes that call for oil, you will not taste a difference!
-Or in some cases it will make it better.
-But a warning- you do not want to heat olive oil )as in cooking on the stove- baking is fine) because then it becomes toxic and looses its nutritional value.
-If you need to heat an oil, use Coconut Oil instead.
+Just start cooking and using these in place any recipes that call for oil.
+You will not taste a difference!
+Or, in some cases, it will taste better.
+But a warning—you do not want to heat olive oil (as in cooking on the stove—baking is fine) because then it looses its nutritional value.
+If you need to heat an oil, use coconut oil or avocado oil instead.
+Avocado oil is a great option for a healthy oil, good with heat and cooking.

-If you are making a sweet bread, I would use all coconut oil and it makes it taste better.
+For example, if you are making a sweet bread, I would use all coconut oil (it makes it taste better).
 For savory or any other recipes I use olive oil if I don’t want it sweet.
-And if you want to “neutralize” any taste in any recipe use a half and half ratio and you will not be able to tell a difference- half coconut oil half olive oil.
+And if you want to “neutralize” any taste in any recipe use a half and half ratio and you will not be able to tell a difference—half coconut oil half olive oil.